SolemmaLLC/ClimateStudioDocs/docs/sky.rst

 The sky subpanel facilitates the specification of a single sky luminance distribution for either a `point-in-time illuminance`_ calculation or a `Radiance Rendering`_.
 The sky condition can be set as follows:

 	**Type:** The sky type determines the sky model being used such as the CIE clear, intermediate or overcast skies.
-For the Perez all weather sky model direct and diffuse irradiances for the date and time of day  selected are taken for the EPW weather files specified under `Location.`_
+For the Perez, all weather sky models direct and diffuse irradiances for the date and time of day selected, and are taken from the EPW weather files specified under `Location.`_

 	**Month, Day and Hour:** Set the date and time of day for which the sky luminance distribution should be calculated.